ax330d/misc/README.md

 This is a simple and ugly script to enumerate elements properties (or HTML*Element or HTMLElement or Element or Node or whatever).

+Attributes are clickable, you will see contents in console.log, also you can hide blocks.

 ![Elements](images/elements.png)